VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter2.md

 automatically to produce the **mgconfig.h** file in the GNU development environment.

-### 2.1.1 Configuration in GNU Development Environment by Configure Script
+### Using Configure Script in GNU Development Environment

 It’s known that we can conveniently maintain the program package using makefile.
 Through makefile, we may compile, clean or install the